solidcode79/Unofficial-CS6515-FAQ/README.md

 - Final exam (cumulative): from 20% to 55%
 - Completion of course evaluation: 1%

 So, the questions about grading, topics, etc are more of an academia thing than really a CS6515 issue.
-All those perceptions about I hate exams (so do I) are just rants, Georgia Tech can't help you there.
+All those outbursts about I hate exams (so do I) are just rants, Georgia Tech can't help you there.

 ## Is this stuff used in the industry
 Your mileage may vary based on your industry and your job assignment but usually, it's more common than one might think.
 Also, this stuff is heavily tested in job interviews.
 You'd have to delve much deeper than CS6515 for those FAANG jobs.